maixnor/wu-quartz/content/Survival Guide Semester 1 and 2.md

 	- a friend missed the deadline and then could not join us with the course we wanted to take as a group, sad
 	- there is a "waiting list" but if nothing moves within a few minutes there is little hope it will change
 ---
 The moment you have been waiting for has arrived, the deadline.
 Have an atomic clock ready and time the exact second to refresh the page, then hope to get in.
-Choose wisely which courses to reload first (e.g. [[QM1 Quantitative Methods 1|QM1]] with 30 slots each before [[BS1 Business and Society 1|BS1]] with 240 slots in total)
+Choose wisely which courses to reload first (e.g. [[QM1 Quantitative Methods 1|QM1]] with 30 slots each before [[BS Business and Society|BS1]] with 240 slots in total)

 ### MyLearn
 https://learn.wu.ac.at/